jeroenrinzema/sqllexer/README.md

-# sqllexer
+# SQL lexer

-Sandbox SQL lexer project
+Sandbox SQL lexer project.
+This project should be used for educational purposes only.